How to choose a website design company in Washington DC

 A data-rich interface that works on desktop but collapses on mobile is half a product.
 The Uber mobile dashboard and GeoTourist travel app both required full functionality on smaller screens without hiding critical data behind extra taps or collapsible menus.

 GSA contract holders can be engaged by federal agencies without a competitive bidding process, which shortens procurement from months to weeks.
-The POGO COVID-19 spending visualization and DHCS platform both shipped under government procurement structures where transparency and accessibility are requirements, not preferences.
+The POGO COVID-19 spending visualization shipped under government procurement structures where transparency and accessibility are requirements, not preferences.

-The most expensive website design mistake is building screens without a system behind them.
-Every future feature requires starting from scratch.
+The most expensive mistake on a large site is building screens without a system behind them, so every future feature starts from scratch.
 Mozilla and Handshake both received a documented design system their internal teams kept building on long after our engagement ended.

 How our website design process works

-Every website design project follows three phases: research, design and testing, and launch.
+Every website design project in the Washington, DC area follows three phases: research, design and testing, and launch.
 The timeline, depth, and deliverables scale to the project, but the sequence does not change.
 Skipping research to start designing faster is the most common reason projects require expensive rework six months after launch.

 Solving Problems icon